morinlab/lymphopedia/FBXW7.md

 In leukemias, FBXW7 mutations enhance the activity of leukemia-initiating cells by stabilizing oncogenic MYC.[@kingUbiquitinLigaseFBXW72013] Whether they have this role in DLBCL remains to be determined.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@saffieFBXW7TriggersDegradation2020]

 ## Relevance tier by entity

 [[include:table1_FBXW7.md]]